QB Sam Darnold starts over fresh with Panthers offense - WHIZ News

 Panthers running back Christian McCaffrey said he’s been impressed with what he’s seen so far from Darnold.
 They spent time earlier this offseason working out away from the team’s facility.

-“He’s very laid back, but he’s definitely a leader too,” McCaffrey said.
-“And he knows when to put his foot down when he needs to and be a leader when he needs to.
-I think that’s something that makes all quarterbacks great.
-Just demanding attention to detail, demanding a sharp practice, demanding a sense of urgency, that all starts with every individual, but the quarterback touches the ball every play.
-So if he shows it, then everybody else will rally behind it.”
+“He’s very sharp, and I think that is something that is very exciting early on,” McCaffrey said.
+“Obviously he is very talented and throws a great ball, but his decision-making is very good.
+He’s smart and he knows where to go with the ball.
+He’s confident and demands the huddle.
+I love how everybody is responding to his sense of urgency and him taking control of that huddle.”

-Darnold said some of Carolina’s plays remind him of his rookie season with the Jets, but overall it is a blank canvas.
+Darnold said some of Carolina’s plays remind him of his rookie season with the Jets, but overall he is working with a blank canvas.

 Rhule said Darnold is basically “starting over” in Carolina.